 Galaxy S3 factory reset

-Monitor your Data Consumption
+Monitor your data consumption

 Not everyone has an unlimited data plan.
 In fact, most companies in North America don’t even offer these type of plans anymore.
-One of the main concerns I have from month to month is having to worry about jumping over my limit and then having to fork over more money unknowingly.
+One of the main concerns I have from month to month is having to worry about exceeding my limit and then having to fork over more money unknowingly.

 Thankfully, you can take advantage of the Galaxy S3 and its ability to set data limits.
-If you head over to Settings > Data Usage and tick the “Set Mobile Data Limit” box, you can enable this setting.
+If you head over to Settings > Data Usage and tick the 'Set Mobile Data Limit' box, you can enable this setting.
 Once done, you can set a warning level by dragging the orange line and also a hard-limit (that your device won’t surpass) by dragging the red line.
 You can also check back here later on to see how much data you have used and also which apps are using this data.
 Super helpful!

 Don’t lock the screen